 Brick-and-mortar refers to a traditional street-side business that offers products and services to its customers face-to-face in an office or store.
-Brick-and-mortar stores have found it difficult to compete with mostly web-based businesses, however, many consumers still prefer to shop and browse in a physical store where consumers can speak with employees and ask questions about the products or services and enjoy the overall shopping experience.
+Brick-and-mortar stores have found it difficult to compete with most web-based businesses, however, many consumers still prefer to shop and browse in a physical store where consumers can speak with employees and ask questions about the products or services and enjoy the overall shopping experience.

 Local campaigns help businesses with physical locations drive more visits to retail stores, restaurants, auto dealerships, and more.
 They also include new ways to promote your business on Google Maps.
-If you’re a retailer, Shopping campaigns help you promote your entire ecommerce and local product inventory to drive sales across both your website and stores.
-Retailers should use Local campaigns to maximize store traffic and combine them with Shopping campaigns, which help you increase omnichannel reach and sales.
+If you are a retailer, Shopping campaigns help you promote your entire eCommerce and local product inventory to drive sales across both your website and stores.
+Retailers should use Local campaigns as well as the latest advertising technology to maximize store traffic and combine them with Shopping campaigns, which help you increase omnichannel reach and sales.